Free Tool

 The "3-Day" SAA Rule

-When an SAA container is full, you have 3 calendar days to move it to a CAA.
-The storage clock starts the moment it arrives.
+When an SAA limit is exceeded, you have 3 calendar days to move excess waste to a CAA.
+The storage clock starts once it arrives.

 Frequently Asked Questions